kumsa-Mergia/Openstack/README.md

+# OpenStack
-# OpenStack is an open-source cloud computing platform that enables users to create and manage public and private clouds.
+Openstack is an open-source cloud computing platform that enables users to create and manage public and private clouds.
 It provides infrastructure as a service (IaaS), allowing users to provision and manage virtual machines and other resources in a scalable and flexible manner.
 Here’s an overview of its key components and features:

 ## Key Components
-Nova: The compute service that manages virtual machines (VMs) and instances.
+1. Nova: The compute service that manages virtual machines (VMs) and instances.
 It is responsible for provisioning and managing cloud resources.

-Neutron: The networking service that provides network connectivity as a service.
+2. Neutron: The networking service that provides network connectivity as a service.
 It allows users to create and manage networks, subnets, routers, and other network resources.

-Cinder: The block storage service that provides persistent storage volumes for instances.
+3. Cinder: The block storage service that provides persistent storage volumes for instances.
 Users can create, attach, and manage block storage volumes.

-Swift: The object storage service that provides scalable and redundant storage for unstructured data.
+4. Swift: The object storage service that provides scalable and redundant storage for unstructured data.
 It is often used for storing files, images, and backups.

-Glance: The image service that stores and retrieves virtual machine images.
+5. Glance: The image service that stores and retrieves virtual machine images.
 Users can upload, discover, and manage images for use with Nova.

-Keystone: The identity service that provides authentication and authorization services for OpenStack.
+6. Keystone: The identity service that provides authentication and authorization services for OpenStack.
 It manages users, projects, roles, and service endpoints.

-Horizon: The dashboard that provides a web-based user interface for managing OpenStack services.
+7. Horizon: The dashboard that provides a web-based user interface for managing OpenStack services.
 Users can interact with OpenStack through a graphical interface.

-Heat: The orchestration service that allows users to define and manage infrastructure as code using templates.
+8. Heat: The orchestration service that allows users to define and manage infrastructure as code using templates.
 It helps automate the deployment of applications and services.

-Ceilometer: The telemetry service that monitors and collects usage data for billing and reporting purposes.
+9. Ceilometer: The telemetry service that monitors and collects usage data for billing and reporting purposes.

 ## Features
 Scalability: OpenStack can scale horizontally by adding more nodes to handle increased workloads.